 When you work for yourself, it’s easy to feel vulnerable.
-And vulnerability can interfere with your ability to focus.
+And if you resist it, vulnerability can interfere with your ability to focus.
 It can sap your confidence.
 And it can keep you from receiving support.

 In short, it can play havoc with your ability to do creative work, let alone promote it.
-But when you engage with vulnerability rather than pushing it away, it can become the seedbed for creativity.
+But when you engage with vulnerability rather than pushing it away, it can become the seedbed for creativity in business and life.

 Chunk things way down to regain focus

-Whether your vulnerability is physical, mental, emotional, or some combination of the three, it can be hard to concentrate.
+Whether your vulnerability is physical, mental, emotional, or some combination of the three, it may make it hard to concentrate.
 You may be easily distracted, or you may seek distraction to keep uncomfortable feelings at bay.

-At the same time, you’ll tend to see projects and tasks as monolithic, undifferentiated challenges.
+At the same time, you may tend to see projects and tasks as monolithic, undifferentiated challenges.
 In other words, even modest projects seem like Very Big Deals.